schmmd/www.schmitztech.com/_posts/2016-09-10-polelathe.md

 height the pivot arm can swing to.
 Whereas with my spring pole I can often get 5 turns, with my double spring pole I only get around 3.
 Regardless, it's been a handy machine for indoor turning!

+Ultimately however, the "double spring poles" broke when I turned larger objects and I went back to the pole lathe.

+## Class with Jarrod Dahl

+In late October 2017 I took a pole lathe turning class with Jarrod Dahl at the North Folk School in Minnesota.
+I learned several great tips from the
+course:

+* Cannisters, or end-grain cups, are turned from radial (quartersawn) pieces.
+* End-grain cups can be turned with projections (such as handles) by hewing out a bit of the handle and then banging the hook against the projection as the rest is turned away.
+Finally, the projection is carved.
+* To use a bungee inside, buy the largest bungee you can find and wrap it back and forth 5-7 times at about 75% tension.
+* Jarrod's lathes are made from a single timber with a slot cut down the middle.
+The legs have square feet which allow small adjustments for leveling by rotating.
+* A pin added to the end of the wedge keeps it from flying out.
+* Jarrod doesn't heat treat (i.e. quench) his hook tools when forging.
+Rather he normalizes them (heat to orange and then cool) a few times and then lets them cool slowly.
+His hooks last him 1-2 years and he uses 5/8 O-1 steel.
+The wider diameter stock limits flex.
+* Jarrod uses the largest starter cord he can buy for drive cord.
+* A 1.25" tall tool rest allows you to grip the tool effectively.

+One of the main take-aways was how much you should cut in arcs when using a pole lathe.
+Instead of pushing the hook tool in or out from the piece, you should pivot the tool along the tool rest to cut in a clean arc.
+Slow arcs make clean cuts and avoid spiraling when turning the bowl.